stefanhoelzl/tock/doc/BluetoothLEStack.md

   * Connect request

 Scan response are sent automatically if a scan response payload is configured.
-Scan rerequest and connection requests are handled by other parts of the sytsem call interface.
+Scan request and connection requests are handled by other parts of the system call interface.

 To set up an advertisement: